Gageperrin/it-notes/it-topics/cissp.md

 Just-in-time access temporarily escalates user privileges for authorized tasks, preventing ongoing or permanent privilege escalation.

 ---

+Personnel Security and Risk Management should also be exercised as part of a robust IAM operational process.

+Employees and contractors should undergo proper screening and interview with signed legal agreements such as NDA's before being onboarded.
+They should also sign Acceptable Use Policies (AUP) to define what is acceptable or unacceptable behavior, given their role and responsibilities.

+User behavior analytics (UBA) and user and entity behavior analytics (UEBA) should be conducted by a SIEM to track for anomalous or potentially threatening internal behavior.

 ## 5.3 - Federated Identity with a Third-Party Service